mwotton/hstemplate/README.md

 needs _something_ for things like preflights and non-haskell dependency checking

 - servant api
-  done-ish, still needs a hookup from servant api to squeal monad
 - postgres/squeal backend
 - migrations with sqitch
 - ormolu hook